rajankpaul/docs/tutorials/raspberry_pi/index.md

 # Raspberry Pi

 > The OG SBC.
->
 > I honestly think everyone should own one.
+> This guide assumes physical security, as the rpi is not powerful enought to support disk cryptography.

 ## Table of Contents
-*   List and link different headers
+*   Preparation
+*   Initial Setup
+*   New User
+*   Software Recommendations

 ## Preparation
+*   For a 32-bit operating systems, use Raspbian.
+For 64-bit, use Ubuntu Server for the Raspberry Pi.
-*   Use Win32DiskImager or Raspberry Pi Imager to flash your desired Raspbian image onto a microSD card
+*   Use Win32DiskImager or Raspberry Pi Imager to flash your desired OS image onto a microSD card
 *   Remount the microSD card and add an empty file named *ssh* to the boot partition
 *   If using wifi, add the following *wpa_supplicant.conf* file to the boot partition: